-Prior to June 26, 2000, the Board had a Compensation Committee and a Stock Option Committee, neither of which met or took any action during fiscal year 2001.
-On June 26, 2000, the Board disbanded these committees and established a Compensation and Stock Option Committee composed solely of Non-affiliated Independent Directors.
+The Board has a Compensation and Stock Option Committee composed solely of Non-affiliated Independent Directors.
 This committee recommends to the Board the base salaries and incentive bonuses of the executive officers of the Corporation and administers the Centex Construction Products, Inc. Amended and Restated Stock Option Plan (the "Stock Option Plan") and the Centex Construction Products, Inc. 2000 Stock Option Plan.
 The Compensation and Stock Option Committee is authorized to grant options to acquire Common Stock and to grant awards of restricted stock under both plans.
-During fiscal year 2001, the Compensation and Stock Option Committee did not meet formally but took action by unanimous written consent one time.
-Compensation and Stock Option Committee members who are Non-affiliated Independent Directors are paid a fee of \$1,000 per year.
+During fiscal year 2002, the Compensation and Stock Option Committee held one meeting.
+Compensation and Stock Option Committee members who are Non-affiliated Independent Directors are paid a fee of \$1,500 per year.